choeffer/360pibot/docs/examples.rst

 .. note::

-    As seen in the example code, one pigpio.pi() instance can be passed to all used classes.
+    As seen in the example code, one pigpio.pi() instance can be passed to all used classes or modules.
 This reduces the number of parallel threads which gets started.
-    If using one pigpio.pi() instance for each used class, so multiple instances in one script, more parallel threads will be started, which is not necessary.
+If using one pigpio.pi() instance for each used class or module, so multiple instances in one script, more parallel threads will be started, which is not necessary.

 .. code-block:: python